DG Tips: Skate Sharpening

 5. Shin Pads: Required for all skaters.
 Please purchase hard plastic soccer shin pads that are available at any sports store.
 Wear them under your sweat pants or speed skating skin.
 Hockey shin pads are not acceptable for speed skating.
 Do not purchase soft shin pads or soft shin pads that have plastic strips.

 6. Kneepads: Required for all skaters.
 Soft volleyball style kneepads (Nike, Asics etc) or speed skating kneepads are preferred.
 Hockey shin pads are not acceptable, as they slide on the ice and can be dangerous in a racing situation.
 Soft kneepads protect and slow the skater during a fall.

 7. Protective Eye Wear: Safety glasses or goggles are mandatory for all skaters.
+As of the 2018 season, glasses and goggles must be clear – no coloured lenses are permitted.
 Full face protection in the form of a hockey mask is also acceptable for beginning skaters.
 All glasses or goggles must be held on with a strap.
 Glasses cannot usually be worn with hockey helmets as there is not enough room and it puts a lot of pressure on the skater’s temples, often giving skaters a headache.
 Glasses can be purchased at Northern Factory Workwear for under $10.